 A traditional family

-Born in Zhongshan in 1973, Lao and her family moved to Macau when she was five years old.
+Born in Zhongshan in 1973, Lao and her family moved to Macao when she was five years old.
 Long before she was born, while still in China, her father had joined the military through selective compulsory military service.
 There he learned to fix machines and electronic parts, eventually being reassigned to manage the electricity department for the city.
-Since her grandparents were getting older — grandfather from Hong Kong and grandmother from Macau — her father soon decided to move to Macau to be with them.
+Since her grandparents were getting older — grandfather from Hong Kong and grandmother from Macao — her father soon decided to move to Macao to be with them.
 Lao, her mother, and her two younger sisters followed soon after.

 Lao always did well in school, placing among the top three students in classes, despite never having been pressured by her parents to excel.
 The quiet, studious girl simply enjoyed doing well.
 “I don’t want to waste my time,” she explains.
 “When I do something, I just want to be the best.”